cobalthq/cobalt-product-public-docs/content/en/_index.md

 ---
-title: "Summary"
+title: "Overview: Cobalt Documentation"
-linkTitle: " "
+linkTitle: "Overview"
+type: "docs"
 weight: 20

+cascade:
+- type: "blog"
+  # set to false to include a blog section in the section nav along with docs
+  toc_root: false
+  _target:
+    path: "/blog/**"
-type: docs
+- type: "docs"
+  _target:
+    path: "/**"
 menu:
   main:
     weight: 20
 ---

-We hope to create a "Getting Started" guide soon.
-We're starting the process with links to existing Cobalt literature.
+This page includes links to other Cobalt literature.
+We now have a [Getting Started](./getting-started/) guide!

 <br>
 <div class="mx-auto">